mrahhal/WK.Info/README.md

 # WK.Info

 Collects and aggregates data based on your [WaniKani](https://www.wanikani.com) level, and various dictionary resources.
-By default, outputs info to an excel file.
+By default, outputs info to an excel file with multiple sheets.

 ![1](images/1.png)